top of page

 • Enhances cognitive function: Helps with memory, focus, and mood regulation.

-• Reduces snoring: Effective in minimizing loud snoring, which disrupts sleep quality.
+• Reduces snoring: Effective in minimising loud snoring, which disrupts sleep quality.

 Types of CPAP Machines Available in Delhi (2025):